dhub100/GenAI_project/README.md

 Before running the script, make sure the **Ollama server** is running.
 You only need to start it **once per session**, and it must stay active while the script runs.

-Start the Ollama server (in a separate terminal)
+Start the Ollama server (in a separate terminal):
 ```bash
 ollama serve
 ```

 Then, run the Advanced RAG script in another terminal:
 ```bash
 python advanced_rag.py